by Corrin Foster

 - Provide a watermarked PDF to trusted individuals, such as mentors and media

 Keep in Mind

-- Remember to adhere to industry standards regarding reviews and request that anyone who receives a copy of your book discloses so when sharing their review.
+- Remember to adhere to industry standards regarding reviews and request that anyone who receives a copy of your book discloses it when sharing their review.

 - You can’t (and shouldn’t) try and dictate the tone of any review.
-Encourage readers to share their honest review, and more often than not, it’ll be positive.
+Encourage readers to share their honest reviews, and more often than not, it’ll be positive.

 - People read at drastically different paces and likely have other books in their to-read pile.
 Realize that your book may not jump to the top of that list, but that review received at any time is valuable.

 Getting your book into the hands of early readers and supporters is an integral part of any book launch strategy and can mean the difference between a splash or a ripple in the ocean of new books.
 Give away as many books as you feel comfortable with and be strategic about who you give books to and what you ask of them, and the risk will be well worth the reward.

 With over fifteen years of experience in branding and digital marketing, Corrin Foster has extensive knowledge of content management, product marketing, and online advertising.
 At Greenleaf, she develops and executes strategic marketing programs; oversees social media; and consults with authors on building their brand, establishing an online presence, and growing reader communities.
 Corrin holds an MBA in marketing from Indiana University, completed the Yale Publishing Course, and was a 2015 Publishers Weekly Star Watch Honoree.
 Corrin is also a popular lifestyle blogger and has spoken at IBPA Publishing University, WordPress WordCamp, and South by Southwest.